mostafizurrahman/metal-camera-metal-video-metal-image/README.md

-# Swift Metal Camera / iOS metal video g-metal-image
+# Swift Metal Camera / iOS Metal Video Generator / Metal Image Generation

-You are here because you want to know how to
+You are here because you wametalnt to know how to

 1. How to upload camera feed direct to metal kernel/fragment functions.
 2. Give a start with basic Still Image Texture / Camera Metal Texture loading/processing in iOS graphics using metal API(s).